claudio-walser/NetCleaner/README.md

 nc-scanner --check-by-download
 ```

-If you want to delete infected file on the remote host, run the same command with --cleanup
+If you want to delete infected files on the remote host, run the same command with --cleanup
 Take care of your local law, delete files on devices dont belong to you could be illegal.
 Even if you doing it for good.
 ```
 nc-scanner --check-by-download --cleanup